 All alarms have an associated text displayed on the status bar.
 The intelligent alarm system will actively cycle through every active alarm text on the status bar.
-In addition, alarms will generate the visual alarm indicator shown in table 7-1 below.
-For additional information, see table 15-1 on page 302.
+In addition, alarms will generate the visual alarm indicator shown in Table 7-1 on page 145.
+For additional information, see Table 15-1 on page 315.